monsoonmaelstrom/book2/book2.md

 “Do you think Peter…”

-I’m not exactly sure how she was going to finish that sentence, but the answer is the same either way: “I don’t know.
+I’m not exactly sure how she was going to finish that sentence, but the answer is the same regardless.
+“I don’t know.
 Where were you supposed to meet him?”

 “I’ll take you,” she tells me.